- Do I need to register for the ceremony?

 - Due to Ben Hill Griffin Stadium's clear bag policy (bags must be clear and no larger than 12"x6"x12"), camera bags are not permitted in this venue.

-- Tripods, monopods, selfie sticks, or similar apparatuses that can obstruct aisles or others' view are not permitted in Ben Hill Griffin Stadium, Stephen C. O'Connell Center, or Phillips Center for Performing Arts.
+- Tripods, monopods, selfie sticks, or similar apparatuses that can obstruct aisles or others' view are not permitted in Ben Hill Griffin Stadium, Phillips Center or the Stephen C. O'Connell Center.

 - Will pictures be taken at the ceremony?
 How can I get copies?